Jipheens/Cosmos-Db-CRUD-operations-web-Api/README.md

-first time learning about the NoSQL databases using
+first time learning about the NoSQL databases on Azure